RadMageIRL/DQIV_PSX_TOOLS/README.md

 expander, the EDC/ECC recalculator, the ISO reader, the disc writer and the sector table preflight.

-I asked three times that the description be corrected and the licence included.
+I asked three times that the description be corrected and the license included.
-The licence was eventually added to two archives.
+The license was eventually added to two archives.
 The description was not corrected.
 In response to my ask they removed mentioning my name in their readme.
 I feel my ask was a very low bar considering the work I made public for free.